RVAGameJams/rvagamejams.github.io/source/_posts/2019-04-01-March-GOTM.md

 age: 18+
 date: 2019-04-01 16:42:58
 ---
 Join us as **Strangeways Brewery** to discuss March's Game Of The Month - **Ape Out**!
-Feel free to come out and give your thoughts even if you haven't played the game very much, or you just want to hang out!
+Come out and give your thoughts if you have played through at least the main mode, or feel free to just come and hang out!
 <!-- more -->